qpakzk/os-playground/virtual-dev-env.md

 2. Open the downloads directory http://download.virtualbox.org/virtualbox/.

-3. As of this writing, the latest version is 5.1.14.
-Open http://download.virtualbox.org/virtualbox/5.1.14/.
+3. As of this writing, the latest version is 5.2.6.
+Open http://download.virtualbox.org/virtualbox/5.2.6/.

 4. Download the installation image for your platform.
 Install.

-5. Also download the guest extensions disc image *VBoxGuestAdditions_5.1.14.iso*.
+5. Also download the guest extensions disc image *VBoxGuestAdditions_5.2.6.iso*.
 It's the same for all platforms.

 #### Create an Ubuntu virtual machine

 1. Open the desktop download site http://www.ubuntu.com/download/desktop.
 This is the _desktop_ version, rather than the _server_.

 2. Download the latest 64-bit ISO image.
-As of this writing, that is Ubuntu 16.04.2 LTS.
+As of this writing, that is Ubuntu 16.04.3 LTS.
 Read [here](https://wiki.ubuntu.com/LTS) about long-term support (LTS).

 3. Open VirtualBox and create a new machine.
 Give it a name and select **Linux** and **Ubuntu 64-bit**.

 4. Start the machine.
 When asked for the installation image, point to the ISO image you donwloaded and continue.

 5. When asked to _Try_ or _Install_ Ubuntu, select _Install_.
 You can check the box to _"Download updates while installing Ubuntu"_.
 Choose to _"Erase disk and install Ubuntu"_.
-This is a virtual disk, not your hard drive.
+This is a virtual disk image, not your hard drive.
 Confirm the installation when asked.

 6. Create the username `pintos` and a password of your choice.
 Select _Log in automatically_.
-I suggest **Pintos Developer** as your name, **vb-ubuntu-pintos** as your computer's name, and **pintos2017** as password.
-The password doesn't have to be good, since this virtual machine will only be used for development on publically available code. _**Note:** Please, do not publish your solutions, since that degrades Pintos as an educational resource for others._
+I suggest **OS Developer** as your name, **os-dev** as your computer's name, and **pintos2018** as password.
+The password doesn't have to be good, since this virtual machine will only be used for development on publically available code. _**Note:** Please, do not publish your solutions, since that degrades Pintos as an educational resource for others worldwide._

 7. All installation defaults should be fine.
 Restart the machine when done.